The Flintstone Comedy Show: Overview

 The series also featured new characters (the Frankenstones, the Cavemouse) as well as older characters (Penny, Wiggy, Moonrock and Schleprock of 1971's The Pebbles and Bamm-Bamm Show and 1972's The Flintstone Comedy Hour on CBS, Al Capp's the Shmoo from his show The New Shmoo which aired on NBC in 1979, and Captain Caveman from his own series on ABC in 1977 which lasted three seasons).

 A series of gags, educational spots, games, how-to-draw and a dance-of-the-week were featured in-between the six segments every week.
 In 1982, reruns of the show were repackaged for two seasons under the title The Flintstone Funnies.

-Reruns of "Dino and the Cavemouse" aired on the Disney Channel adaption of Wake, Rattle, and Roll.
+Segments

 The Flintstone Family Adventures

 This segment featured the traditional antics and adventures of The Flintstones and The Rubbles.